m-mcardle/CourseScheduler/README.md

 - Use install script
   - to restart server re run install script
 - Follow the Readme.md in the api folder (Note the demo  wasn't updated to show this)
-  - cd api
+  - `cd api`
-  - python3 -m venv venv
+  - `python3 -m venv venv`
-  - . venv/bin/activate
+  - `. venv/bin/activate`
-  - pip install flask
+  - `pip install flask`
-  - pip install gunicorn
+  - `pip install gunicorn`
-  - gunicorn -w 4 -b 0.0.0.0:8080 'app:app'
+  - `gunicorn -w 4 -b 0.0.0.0:8080 'app:app'`
     - runs the server in the forground, restart flask server by ctrl^C and running above again
-  - pm2 "gunicorn -w 4 -b 0.0.0.0:8080 'app:app'"
+  - `pm2 "gunicorn -w 4 -b 0.0.0.0:8080 'app:app'"`
-    - runs the flask server in the background, use command below to restart flask server
+    - runs the flask server in the background
-    - pm2 reload all
+    - `pm2 reload all` to restart flask server
 - enjoy

 # Video Demo